HOME - Pastiche Family Portal

 by Mark Brandenburg MA, CPCC

 We have an epidemic of eating disorders in this country.
-And during National Eating Disorder Awareness week, it’s important to examine what kind of impact these disorders are having in our country today.
+It’s important to examine what kind of impact these disorders are having in our country today.

 • About 5,000,000 people in the US, most of them teenage girls, have anorexia.
 One in 10 die of it, half from suicide, and half from medical complications related to the anorexia.